What Are the Types of GSA Schedule Contract Modifications?

 1. Administrative Modifications

-You can combine multiple administrative changes into a single modification.
+One unique aspect of these mods is you can combine multiple administrative changes into a single modification.
 For example, you can submit one mod for a change in authorized negotiator, phone number, and email address.
-For changes to address or website address, you have to change it in SAM.gov first.
+This can’t be done with any other mod types.
+For changes to address or website address, you would need to make the change in SAM.gov before it could be updated in eMod.

 2. Addition Modification

-It is important to note that contractors cannot add any new products or services to their GSA Schedule that they have not first sold commercially.
-Contractors will be required to produce invoices and/or Past Project Narratives to prove this point.
+It’s important to note that contractors cannot add any new products or services to their GSA Schedule that they have not first sold commercially.
+Contractors will be required to provide pricing support examples (invoices, quotes, contract examples) and Past Project Narratives to illustrate this point.

 3. Deletion Modification